Data Science in the Age of AI: Is the "Sexiest Job" Still Sexy?

 Use AI to 10x your output so you can focus on what humans do best.

-- •Domain Expertise: AI knows the 'how,' but you know the 'why.'
+- •Domain Expertise: AI knows 'how,' but you know 'why.'
 Deep business understanding allows you to provide the right context that AI lacks.

 - •Critical Thinking & Experimentation: While AI can generate code, human DS skills are still core for hypothesis testing, causal inference, and interpreting 'messy' real-world data.